Category Archives: Local SEO

 You don’t have to know how to execute these variables yourself to have a successful HVAC website.

-However, you need to leverage experts in local SEO (like us) who can dial in all the pieces of the puzzle to make your site look strong and logical when Google retrieves location-specific results for users.
+However, you need to leverage experts in local SEO (like us) who can assemble all the pieces of the puzzle to make your site appear strong and logical when Google retrieves location-specific results for users.

-MOZ listed these (and several other factors) when considering local search ranking results, and it’s worthwhile to consider that some elements weigh more heavily than others when moving the dial on your SERP position.
+Moz listed these (and several other factors) when considering local search ranking results, and some elements weigh more heavily than others when moving the dial on your SERP position.

-Google Map 3-Packs appear at the top of SERPs for most local queries like hvac contractor near me, ac repair services near me, and various other phrases.
+Google Map 3-Packs appear at the top of SERPs for most local queries, such as hvac contractor near meac repair services near me, and other related phrases.

 Local SEO Ranking Factors for HVAC

-Once HVAC companies understand the importance of ranking locally, they naturally wonder how to influence rankings.
+Once HVAC companies understand the importance of local ranking, they naturally wonder how to influence it.

-Google Maps and Google Search rankings are based on separate algorithms, so each will require unique solutions.
-That said, some aspects of each algorithm carry over to the other one.
+Google Maps and Google Search rankings are based on separate algorithms, so each requires a unique solution.
+That said, some aspects of each algorithm are carried over to the other.

 Below, I will outline local SEO ranking factors based on first-hand experience with hundreds of HVAC companies.
 Mastering each factor gives your company the best chance to rank on both Google Search and Google Maps.

-Though Google’s algorithm continuously evolves, it is important to establish a baseline of best practices for consistent growth in your industry.
+Though Google’s algorithm continuously evolves, it is vital to establish a baseline of best practices for consistent growth in your industry.

-Claiming and optimizing your GMB listing is critical to local SEO.
+Claiming and optimizing your Google Business listing is crucial for local SEO.
 You can claim your business here and start ranking on the Local Map 3-Pack.
-Of course, optimized listings perform far better than empty ones.

-You should ensure accurate contact information, upload unique photos, and provide answers to the FAQ.
-You should also enter your website URL in the appropriate GMB field.
+You should ensure your contact information is accurate, upload unique photos, and provide answers to the FAQ.
+You should also enter your website URL in the appropriate GBP field.

-Google My Business, now known as Google Business Profile, serves as your local SEO foundation.
+Google Business Profile serves as your local SEO foundation.
 Without a listing, ranking becomes implausible.
-Sometimes, HVAC companies have more than one listing, so you should merge the two listings.
+Sometimes, HVAC companies have multiple listings, so it’s best to merge them.

 HVAC GMB Listing Example